• Skip to primary navigation

 5. Limit The Use Of Fertilizers

-The fertilizers can make the plant grow vigorously.
+The fertilizers can make the plant thrive.

 When you add these fertilizers regularly, your Spider plant might get sufficient nutrients to produce more stems on it.